Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_61.png
     :align: center

-**If it does not look like this, you need to disassemble servo screws of incorrect servos.
+**If it does not look like this, you need to disassemble** :combo:`red font-bolder:servo screws` **of incorrect servos.
 Then reassemble the incorrect servo to make the robot look like posture above.**